 Frances Keeler, who has passed away.
 Fraternally he is identified with the Masons and the Independent Order of Odd Fellows.
 His religious faith is that of the Presbyterian church.
 Dr. Craig … is a postgraduate of the Chicago Post Graduate School and the Chicago Polyclinic, and was one of the first doctors in the province to build up an extensive surgical practice in a small town.

-- Horace Young, born 30 October 1880 in Stormont Co., still living unmarried with his parents in 1901, but no longer in their household in 1911.
+- Horace Young, born 30 October 1880 in Stormont County, still living unmarried with his parents in 1901, but no longer in their household in 1911.

-- Elizabeth Jane Young, born 14 September 1882 in Stormont Co., called Jennie in the censuses of 1901 and 1911.
+- Elizabeth Jane Young, born 14 September 1882 in Stormont County, called Jennie in the censuses of 1901 and 1911.
 She was still living unmarried with her parents in 1911.

-- Agnes Helen Young, born 1 February 1884 in Stormont Co., still living unmarried with her parents in 1901, but no longer in their household in 1911.
+- Agnes Helen Young, born 1 February 1884 in Stormont County, still living unmarried with her parents in 1901, but no longer in their household in 1911.

-3. Joseph Young, of Williamsburg Tp., son of Samuel Young and Elizabeth Clark, was born in the township 26 April 1846, and was still alive in 1901.
-He was possibly the Joseph Young, son of “S. Young,” who died 28 December 1916 in Saskatchewan, the age at death not being stated in the index.
+3. Joseph Young, of Williamsburg Township, son of Samuel Young and Elizabeth Clark, was born in the township 26 April 1846, died 28 December 1916 in Saskatchewan, and is buried in Biggar Memorial Gardens Cemetery, Biggar, Saskatchewan.
 He married 11 August 1875 at the Parsonage, North Williamsburg (the chief village of Williamsburg Tp.) by license, Mary Jane McMillan, born 30 November 1850 in Williamsburg Tp., died 24 June 1937 at Winchester, Winchester Tp., Dundas County, at the age of 86 years, 6 months, and 24 days, of “extreme age” and “complete physical & mental exhaustion” following a fractured femur, and buried in the Old Williamsburg Union Cemetery, daughter of David and Frances (MacAulay) McMillan, of Williamsburg Tp.